mikera/vectorz/README.md

  - Ability to create lightweight "reference" vectors (e.g. to access subranges of other vectors)
  - Library of useful mathematical functions on vectors
  - Vectors have lots of utility functionality implemented - Cloneable, Serializable, Comparable etc.
+ - Support for custom operators that can be applied to array elements
  - Input / output of vectors and matrices in edn format

 Vectorz is deigned to allow the maximum performance possible for vector / matrix maths on the JVM.